Every Cool Feature We Found in the iOS 16 Public Beta

 iOS 16 is expected to be released in fall 2022.

-Apple's iOS 16 is now available in a public beta, which means you can try the operating system's new features ahead of its public release in fall.
+Apple's iOS 16 is now available in a public beta, which means you can try the operating system's new features on a compatible iPhone ahead of its public release in fall.
 Communication, personalization and privacy are the main focuses of iOS 16, which offers upgrades to your iPhone's lock screen, Messages app and Wallet, just to name a few.

 First previewed at the company's annual WWDC keynote, iOS 16 should get a wide release alongside the heavily rumored iPhone 14.
 The new software will work on iPhone 8 models and newer.